Hook35/deepfake-scanner/deepware.md

 ### Introduction

-As the deepfake technology improves every day, deepfake detection falls behind and continious to be a major challange.
-The vast majority of current solutions —including ours— are approaching deepfake detection as a generic classification task.
-Hence they use ImageNet pretrained ConvNets and finetune them with generic augmentations.
+As deepfake technology improves every day, deepfake detection falls behind and continues to be a major challenge.
+The vast majority of current solutions, including ours, are approaching deepfake detection as a generic classification task.
+Hence, they use ImageNet's pre-trained ConvNets and finetune them with generic augmentations.
 We recognize the difficulty of the problem and see the necessity of new approaches.

-Here we share our deepware scanner with the community and we show it's detection results on various deepfake databases including organic deepfake and real videos.
-A more advanced model that covers more deepfake algorithms such as [avatarify](https://github.com/alievk/avatarify) runs on [deepware.ai](https://deepware.ai).
+Here, we share our deepware scanner with the community, and we show its detection results on various deepfake databases, including organic deepfake and real videos.
+A more advanced model that covers more deepfake algorithms, such as [avatarify](https://github.com/alievk/avatarify) runs on [deepware.ai](https://deepware.ai).

 ### Our Classifier

-We use an `EfficientNet B7` model that was pre-trained on ImageNet dataset.
-We trained our classifier with only facebook's [DFDC](https://arxiv.org/abs/2006.07397) dataset which consist of 120k videos.
-We trained our model to work in production and it was trained with an emphasis on less false positives.
+We use an EfficientNet B7 model that was pre-trained on the ImageNet dataset.
+We trained our classifier with only Facebook's [DFDC](https://arxiv.org/abs/2006.07397) dataset, which consists of 120k videos.
+We trained our model to work in production, and it was trained with an emphasis on fewer false positives.

 The model is a frame-based classifier meaning that it doesn't account for temporal coherence.
-Since video is a temporal medium, we consider this as a major shortcoming that needs to be addressed.
+Since video is a temporal medium, we consider this to be a major shortcoming that needs to be addressed.
 We will discuss temporal detection in the research section.

 #### Training Details

-Facebook's DFDC dataset contains ~20k real videos and ~100k deepfakes generated from them by using different methods.
-There are around 400 different people in this dataset.
-Videos are 10 seconds long and most of them feature a single person.
+Facebook's DFDC dataset contains ~20k real videos and ~100k deepfakes generated from them using different methods.
+There are approximately 400 different people in this dataset.
+Videos are 10 seconds long, and most of them feature a single person.
 Fake versions of a real video are given in the metadata.

 We first clustered the unique people in the dataset.
-To prevent overfitting to identities, 90% of the people are used for training set and 10% are used for validation set.
-For the test set other academic and organic datasets were used.
+To prevent overfitting to identities, 90% of the people are used for the training set, and 10% are used for the validation set.
+For the test set, other academic and organic datasets were used.

-We elliminated videos featuring multiple people for simplicity.
-We then extracted faces with a `1.65` margin.
-Commonly used augmentations were applied during training such as `Flip`, `GaussianNoise`, `Blur`, `BrightnessContrast` and so on.
+We eliminated videos that featured multiple people for simplicity.
+We then extracted faces with a 1.65 margin.
+Commonly used augmentations were applied during training, such as `Flip`, `GaussianNoise`, `Blur`, `BrightnessContrast`, and so on.

-Since the dataset is unbalanced (100k fake & 20k real) we had to balance it ourselves.
+Since the dataset is unbalanced (100k fake & 20k real), we had to balance it ourselves.
 A simpler approach is to pick 20k fakes and use a total of 40k videos.
 That approach works well if you pick the 20k fakes carefully.
 A better approach is using the whole dataset and sampling randomly from reals and fakes with the same frequency during training.

-Here's the dataloader logic we used for training;
+Here's the dataloader logic we used for training:
-- Pick a random Id from training Id set.
+- Pick a random ID from the training ID set.
-- Pick a random real video of that Id.
+- Pick a random real video of that ID.
-- Decide we should return a real or fake sample (fifty-fifty).
+- Decide whether we should return a real or fake sample (fifty-fifty).
 - In case of a fake, pick a random fake version of that video.
 - Return a random face from the selected video.

 This approach lets us use the whole dataset while keeping it balanced.
-It's proved to be better than the simpler approach.
+It has proved to be better than the simpler approach.

 #### Scanning Pipeline

-Our scanning steps from video input to prediction score is described below.
+Our scanning steps from video input to prediction score is described below:

 1) Decode video and read frames at 1 FPS.
-A 30 seconds of video produces 30 frames.
+Thirty seconds of video produces 30 frames.
 2) Detect every face from these frames and extract them with a margin of `1.65`.
-3) Send detected faces to our classifier, get the individual predictions.
+3) Send detected faces to our classifier, and get the individual predictions.
-4) Cluster faces with a minimum cluster size to ignore outliers and get the distinct persons (ids) from the video.
+4) Cluster faces with a minimum cluster size to ignore outliers and get the distinct persons (IDs) from the video.
 5) For each person, calculate a single score based on face predictions using the `id_strategy` function.
 6) Calculate the final video score based on per-person scores using the `strategy` function.

-Empirical analysis has shown that 1 FPS to be a good compromise between scanning speed and detection accuracy.
+Empirical analysis has shown that 1 FPS is a good compromise between scanning speed and detection accuracy.
 Clustering faces allows us to remove noise such as falsely detected faces.
-Only the consistently detected faces will be clustered and the detection score will be calculated only for them.
-In the deepfake video below there are faces popping up randomly but they're considered as noise thanks to clustering.
+Only the consistently detected faces will be clustered, and the detection score will be calculated only for them.
+In the deepfake video below, faces pop up randomly, but they are considered noise thanks to clustering.

 ![](img/df.gif)